MudroadWhite/pm-neo4j-helper/README.md

 ## More Information

-Functionalities are being tested on Windows 10.
-Potentially the username and the password have to be alternated.
+Functionalities are being tested on Windows 10 with PyCharm.

-Default file to save tactics is `scripts/tactics.txt`.

-Default script file to feed the script is `scripts/pm.txt`.

-(Currently, the functionality to change the files is not implemented.)

 ## TODO

-- [ ] Upload generated database to Github?
 - [x] All core functionalities
 - [x] Test all core functionalities
+- [ ] (Important)Implement cmd arguments & options
-- [ ] Set/change script file
+- [ ] Implement logging functionalities?
-- [ ] Set/change tactic file storing/loading location
+- [ ] Gradually implement the language with a parser?
 - [ ] More functionalities to fix bugs...

 ## PM Relation Progress